-PortMiami's Deep Dredge project will deepen the Port’s existing channel from its current 42-foot depth to minus 50-52’ in preparation for the Panama Canal Expansion, scheduled for completion in 2015.
+PortMiami's Deep Dredge project will deepen the Port’s existing channel from its current 42-foot depth to minus 50-52’ in preparation for the Panama Canal Expansion, scheduled for completion in 2016.
 The Deep Dredge will make PortMiami the only U.S. port south of Norfolk, Virginia, that can accommodate the new, mega cargo vessels that will pass through the expanded Panama Canal.

-The deepening of Miami’s channel will create 33,000 new jobs, double cargo throughput, and increase PortMiami’s annual economic impact to more than $34 billion.
+The deepening of Miami’s channel will create 33,000 new jobs and increase cargo throughput.
 Located in the heart of downtown Miami, PortMiami is the second largest revenue producing department in Miami-Dade County.
 PortMiami contributes nearly $27 billion annually to the local and state economies and supports 207,000 jobs, both directly and indirectly, in the State of Florida.
 PortMiami is recognized and known for being the Cargo Gateway of the Americas.

-PortMiami will be one of only three U.S. Atlantic ports to be at -50 feet when the expanded Panama Canal opens in 2015.
+PortMiami will be one of only three U.S. Atlantic ports to be at -50 feet when the expanded Panama Canal opens in 2016.
 The deeper depth will allow PortMiami to accommodate new, larger Post-Panamax vessels that will be traversing the Canal.
 As the closest U.S. port to Panama, PortMiami expects to benefit from increased Asian trade.
 The dredging project is managed by the U.S. Army Corps of Engineers and is expected to take approximately 18 months to complete.
 Great Lakes Dredge and Dock Company, LLC, the contractor selected for the project, began dredging operations at the end of November 2013.